Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/deploy-backend-code.md

 ---
 path: /deploy-backend-code
 title: Deploy Backend Code
-tag: 'backend '
+tag: "backend "
 date: 2020-05-17T19:55:21.315Z
 part: Building backend
-chapter: 'Deploy Backend '
+chapter: "Deploy Backend "
+postnumber: 20
 ---

 In this chapter we will deploy our backend.

 So make sure you commit all your code.
 I use Visual Studio code, so I do the following:

 Write a commit message:

 ![](/uploads/screenshot-2020-05-17-at-21.57.43.png)